spectreseven1138/Godot-Utilities/readme.md

 - get_node_position / set_node_position

   ​	Gets / sets the (global) position of the passed node.
-The node must be either a Node2D or Control.
+The node must be a Node2D, Control, or Spatial.

 - append_dictionary